 - Planning approvals from cities and zoning commission

 We won’t go too into depth on each of these objects, but as you can see, building a commercial space is no small job.
 It’s a much different process than a residential building because you’ll have to complete all of the standard objects along with the extra time, cost, and size of the project.

-If you’re looking to get started on a new commercial building project, then reach out to us.
+If you’re looking to get started on a new commercial building project, then reach out to us today.
 APX Construction Group can help guide you through the project from start to finish.
 We want you to feel comfortable as you start in on this journey and take a step forward for your business.
 Be sure to also check out some of the projects we’ve completed in the past.